-Welcome to my complete on the Tabcat Cat Tracker.
-This review tells you how it works, what it can do, and why you will love this budget priced tracking locator for both indoor and outdoor cats and small dogs.
+Welcome to my complete update for 2022 on the fantastic Tabcat Cat Tracker a.k.a. the Tabcat V2.
+This review tells you how it works, what it can do (with a video), and why you will love a tracking locator that works inside and outside for cats and for small dogs.
+[Updated December 2022]

-Dash Kitten received a complimentary Tabcat Tracker cat locator set for review.
-The opinions here are 100% my own and I am responsible for the content of this post.
-I only share news and products I feel are relevant to our readers and believe me, you will want to hear about the Loc8tor Tabcat!
+Dash Kitten received a complimentary original Tabcat Tracker cat locator for review.
+The opinions here are my own and I am responsible for the content of this post.

 Cats need to be identifiable, and locatable, inside and outside, as much as possible.
-Indoor cats can disappear for what seems like forever and a tracker plus microchipping can play a critical part in locating your cat, especially if they are frightened into running further away from home.
+Indoor cats can disappear for what seems like forever and a tracker plus microchipping can play a critical part in locating your cat outside, especially if they are frightened into running further away from home.

 - Radio Frequency 2.4GHZ (Zigbee)

 - Global Positioning System (GPS) & GSM (best for dogs as the tracker is larger/heavier)